 At some point in their life, nearly everyone has dreamed of moving to a foreign country.
 For me, that time would come towards the end of a holiday, with a return to work beckoning.
 I would look around and wonder what it would be like to stay here rather than return to England and the daily grind.
 For some, it was reading books or seeing films and documentaries showing faraway places with different architecture, people, and animals.
-Some people are passionate about a hobby which they can better pursue overseas and leave to follow that dream.
+Some people are passionate about a hobby which they can better pursue overseas.
+They leave to follow that dream.
 Others move to maximize their retirement pension and live a better life than they could otherwise afford.

 This is something everyone goes through and if you are not aware of what’s going on it can threaten to derail your new life before it has even really begun.
 Psychologists have divided the culture shock you experience when moving abroad into four stages;

-- Honeymoon.
 This lasts for the first few weeks.
 Typically you will be excited to be in your new country where everything seems strange and wonderful.
 You could well put on the rose colored glasses and refuse to see any negative.
 In short, you’re setting yourself up for a fall.
 Which leads to the second stage…

-- Culture Shock.
 This is where you start to make unfavorable comparisons with how things are back home.
 The reality of your new situation hits you and leaves you disorientated.
 Perhaps you complain that the food is not what you are used to or the TV doesn’t show the big game.
 Maybe the internet isn’t fast enough or some other basically trivial complaint.
 This self-pity is a dangerous stage and one that you must move on from as quickly as possible if you are to succeed in your new life abroad.

-- There is a last stage of culture which is known as Re-entry Shock.
 This is where you go back to your previous country and find out that it’s not how you remember.
 In the years you have been away both you and your former home have changed, sometimes almost beyond recognition.
 If you have to go back home and go through the stages of culture shock again, take comfort in the fact you know what to expect this time.

 So now you know what to expect from your mind and emotions in the coming weeks and years it is time to move onto some more practical considerations.